Orlando-pt/aoc/README.md

 # Advent of Code
-In this repository I show the solutions made for AoC during the years.
+In this repository, I show the solutions made for AoC over the years.

-The main focus of these solutions is to allow me to know new languages, not to be the best possible solutions.
+The main focus of these solutions is to allow me to learn new languages, not to make the best possible solutions.
-I'm just someone that likes to learn and have fun at the same time.
+I'm just someone who likes to learn and have fun at the same time.

 - [2023](./2023)